tomsim/Z80-MBC/README.md

 * diskdump/ - Program to dump disk from CP/M (see How To, below)
 * format.c - Source code for format program
 * format.com - Format binary (Format drive_number [/S] [label] where drive_number is 0 to 3; note that drive 0 has S option by default)
+* tools/buildcpm - Script for helping to build CPM under Linux
+* path.com - Set Path for CPM R100720 or later (one drive; use @ to turn off search)

 CP/M Changes:
 =============
 * R040720 - Added support for 4 drives
 * R080720 - Made drives removable, autodetect system drives vs data drives, removed sector translation table
 * R090720 - Improved drive change logic, search drive A (current user) if COM file not found on current drive
+* R100720 - PATH.COM can change search drive or turn off search; fixed a memory issue when adding lots of drives

 How To
 ======